 The pxlBlck plugin is such a plugin.
 It takes over the control of the various platforms and also offers various functions, animations and features, which can be executed via commands.

 How to install this plugin incl.
 ESPEasy on your pxlBlck platform and use the different features is described in the following articles.

 - pxlBlck - Install and configure the pxlBlck plugin

 - pxlBlck - Commands for configuring the pxlBlck

 - pxlBlck - Configure and display animations

-- pxlBlck – Configure clock faces and screensavers
+- pxlBlck - configure clock faces and screensavers

-- pxlBlck – Design icons, transfer them to the pxlBlck and display them
+- pxlBlck - design icons, transfer them to the pxlBlck and display them

 Have fun with the project

-I hope everything worked as described.
-If not or you have any other questions or suggestions, please let me know in the comments.
-Also, ideas for new projects are always welcome. 🙂
+I hope everything worked as described for you.
+If not or you have questions or suggestions please let me know in the comments.
+I will then add this to the article if necessary.

-P.S.
-Many of these projects - especially the hardware projects - cost a lot of time and money.
-Of course I do this because I enjoy it, but if you appreciate it that I share these information with you, I would be happy about a small donation to the coffee box. 🙂
+PS Many of these projects - especially the hardware projects - cost a lot of time and money.
+Of course I do this because I enjoy it, but if you think it's cool that I share the information with you, I would be happy about a small donation to the coffee fund. 🙂